nischay1/nischay1.github.io/docs/_posts/2021-03-21-money-and-currency.md

 ---
 # What is a Contract?
 Contracts are one of the fundamental building blocks of civilization.
-A contract is a instruction for an entity to perform a specific sequence of actions.
+A contract is a instruction for an entity to execute a specific sequence of actions in a specific time range.

-Contracts range from something as simple as a request to "give me your banana" to something as complex as a stock option.
+Contracts range from something as simple as a request to "give me a banana (right now)" to something as complex as a stock option.

 # What is a Market?
-A market is formed when contracts are exchanged.
-A market is the interaction of entities exchanging contracts.
+A market is a network for exchanging specific contracts.

+Like any other network, a market needs 3 essential conditins to be functional:
-The key here is the interaction of (more than one) entities.
+- The presence of (more than one) entities
+- Their desire to exchange the specific contracts
+- A Protocol for the exchange

-Without interaction, there is no market.
-With a single entity, there is no market.
+Failing any of these conditions, there is no market for a contract.

 # What is Economic Value?